The best places to eat cinnamon buns in Britain

 Or maybe, as Pudding Stop owner Johnny Shepherd (he of Bake Off fame) puts it, it could be ‘the amazing butter and flour we use in our recipe.
 That and building up the lamination to make our buns super flaky, crispy and delicious.’

 Get your cinnamon bun fix in Edinburgh.
-This modern cafe (Peter’s Yard) and bakery (Söderberg) now has two outlets in Edinburgh – one in the shiny Quartermile development and one in genteel Stockbridge.
+This bakery now has seven outlets in Edinburgh and recently opened in London's Soho.
 The company has made a name for its own-brand crispbreads and now serves pizzas, brunch and all manner of baked goods.
-Including buns, which come in separate cinnamon and cardamom varieties. soderberg.uk
+Including signature cardamom buns as well as cinnamon and vanilla with seasonal fruits. soderberg.uk

 Nordic Bakery, London